Safe-DS/DSL/docs/development/generation-testing.md

 ## Adding a generation test

-1. Create a new **folder** (not just a file!) in the `tests/resources/generation` directory or any subdirectory.
+1. If you do not want to test the runner integration (default), create a new **folder** (not just a file!) in the `tests/resources/generation/no runner integration` directory or any subdirectory.
+Otherwise, create a new folder the `tests/resources/generation/with runner integration` directory or any subdirectory.
 Give the folder a descriptive name, since the folder name becomes part of the test name.

     !!! tip "Skipping a test"

         If you want to skip a test, add the prefix `skip-` to the folder name.

-    !!! tip "Tests without runner integration"

-        If you want to create a test without runner integration (memoization and placeholder saving), put it in the `eject` folder or use `eject` as a prefix for a new top level folder.

 2. Add files with the extension `.sdstest`, `.sdspipe`, or `.sdsstub` **directly inside the folder**.
 All files in a folder will be loaded into the same workspace, so they can reference each other.
 Files in different folders are